sbt/sbt/CONTRIBUTING.md

 Effective bug reports are more likely to be fixed.
 These guidelines explain how to write such reports and pull requests.

+Please open a GitHub issue when you are 90% sure it's an actual bug.

+If you have an enhancement idea, or a general discussion, bring it up to [sbt-contrib].

 ### Notes about Documentation

 Documentation fixes and contributions are as much welcome as to patching the core.
 Visit [sbt/website][documentation] to learn about how to contribute.